TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/09.Unit-9/docs.md

 Divide the class into small groups.
 Have them discuss questions provided below, and then select a spokesperson who will summarize their findings for the rest of the class after you reconvene as a large group.
 Note: the same person should not be the spokesperson each week.
 The level of participation will contribute to each student’s individual participation grade.

-In Unit 8, the group discussion will focus on the following questions:
+In Unit 9, the group discussion will focus on the following questions:

-  1. Provide examples of behaviors that correspond with four proposed styles.

-  2. Can you think of examples of followers who would fit each of the four proposed development levels?

-  3. Explain the two steps leaders must fulfill to be effective.
-Apply these steps to a current situation in which you are a follower.
-What style would be most appropriate for leading you, according to the theory, and why?
-Do you agree?

-  4. Does a leader’s motivation for adapting his or her leadership style have any effect on followers?
-In other words, would a leader with a high concern for task differ from a leader with a high concern for relationships?

-  5. Do you think the prescribed leadership behaviors in the SLII model apply to all cultures?
-Why or why not?

-  6. What would follower competence and commitment look like in your line of work (i.e., how are these qualities conceptualized)?

-  7. If a leader uses a different style of leadership with each of his followers, how might that lead to perceptions of favoritism?
-What could a leader do to avoid such impressions while still being adaptable to follower needs?
+  1. What is the underlying assumption of expectancy theory?
+How does this pose a challenge for the leader?

+  2. Identify four leadership styles associated with path–goal theory.
+Explain each style and relate it to styles described in other theories.
+Can leaders exhibit more than one style?

+  3. What practical examples can you think of for how leaders can enhance follower motivation?

+  4. What leadership traits or competencies are needed to be an effective motivator?

+  5. What is the follower’s role in path–goal theory?

-  8. If a leader matches his or her style to the overall developmental level of the group he or she is leading, how might this affect the performance and motivation of the workers who are different?
+  6. Should a leader adapt his or her style to each individual follower, or to the work group as a whole?

-  9. How can a leader be sure his or her perceptions of followers’ competence and commitment are accurate?

-  10. Why wouldn’t the coaching style be effective in every situation?
+  7. How can a leader find out what is rewarding to followers about their work?

+  8. Do men and women leaders motivate followers differently?

+  9. Apply path–goal theory to a work group you are currently in.
+How well does the leader’s style match the follower characteristics and task characteristics of your work group?

 ### Part 2: Case Study Activity

 Divide the class up into three different groups.
-Each group will be assigned to one of the case studies provided at the end of chapter 5.
+Each group will be assigned to one of the case studies provided at the end of chapter 6.
 As a group, have the students read the case study together and answer the questions prepared at the end of the case study to guide discussion.

   -   Allow students to work on the case study and questions for 1 hour and then have students re-cap the key ideas discussed and present this information to the class in the last 30 minutes.